microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/Update-MgIdentityConditionalAccessPolicy.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphConditionalAccessPolicy>: conditionalAccessPolicy
+BODYPARAMETER <IMicrosoftGraphConditionalAccessPolicy1>: conditionalAccessPolicy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
-  - `[Conditions <IMicrosoftGraphConditionalAccessConditionSet>]`: conditionalAccessConditionSet
+  - `[Conditions <IMicrosoftGraphConditionalAccessConditionSet1>]`: conditionalAccessConditionSet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Applications <IMicrosoftGraphConditionalAccessApplications>]`: conditionalAccessApplications
+    - `[Applications <IMicrosoftGraphConditionalAccessApplications1>]`: conditionalAccessApplications
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[ExcludeApplications <String[]>]`: The list of application IDs explicitly excluded from the policy.
       - `[IncludeApplications <String[]>]`: The list of application IDs the policy applies to, unless explicitly excluded (in excludeApplications).
 Can also be set to All.
       - `[IncludeUserActions <String[]>]`: User actions to include.
-For example, urn:user:registersecurityinfo
+Supported values are urn:user:registersecurityinfo and urn:user:registerdevice
     - `[ClientAppTypes <String[]>]`: Client application types included in the policy.
 Possible values are: all, browser, mobileAppsAndDesktopClients, exchangeActiveSync, easSupported, other.
+Required.
     - `[Locations <IMicrosoftGraphConditionalAccessLocations>]`: conditionalAccessLocations
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[ExcludeLocations <String[]>]`: Location IDs excluded from scope of policy.
       - `[IncludeLocations <String[]>]`: Location IDs in scope of policy unless explicitly excluded, All, or AllTrusted.
     - `[Platforms <IMicrosoftGraphConditionalAccessPlatforms>]`: conditionalAccessPlatforms
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[ExcludePlatforms <String[]>]`: Possible values are: android, iOS, windows, windowsPhone, macOS, unknownFutureValue.
+      - `[ExcludePlatforms <String[]>]`: Possible values are: android, iOS, windows, windowsPhone, macOS, all, unknownFutureValue.
       - `[IncludePlatforms <String[]>]`: Possible values are: android, iOS, windows, windowsPhone, macOS, all, unknownFutureValue.
-    - `[SignInRiskLevels <String[]>]`: Risk levels included in the policy.
-Possible values are: low, medium, high, none.
+    - `[SignInRiskLevels <String[]>]`: Sign-in risk levels included in the policy.
+Possible values are: low, medium, high, hidden, none, unknownFutureValue.
+Required.
+    - `[UserRiskLevels <String[]>]`: User risk levels included in the policy.
+Possible values are: low, medium, high, hidden, none, unknownFutureValue.
+Required.
     - `[Users <IMicrosoftGraphConditionalAccessUsers>]`: conditionalAccessUsers
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[ExcludeGroups <String[]>]`: Group IDs excluded from scope of policy.